 - Heat maps (Surge Pricing)

-Just like Uber’s surge pricing, Lyft also has het maps that define an area where the demand is more.
-In case of high demand in a particular area, more price is charged by the cab company.
+Just like Uber’s surge pricing, Lyft also has heat maps that define an area where the demand is more.
+In the case of high demand in a particular area, more price is charged by the cab company.
 This adds up to the revenue model of Lyft.
-The heat maps are location specific as well as time specific.
+The heat maps are location specific as well as time-specific.

 - Lyft Plus (More seater vehicles)

-To give its customers another option apart from the normal 5-seater cabs, Lyft has got “Lyft Plus” which are basically a 7-seater vehicles.
+To give its customers another option apart from the normal 5-seater cabs, Lyft has got “Lyft Plus” which are basically 7-seater vehicles.
 The charges for Lyft Plus are higher as compared to normal Lyft.
-Over here again, Lyft earns net 20% of each ride.
+Over, here again, Lyft earns net 20% of each ride.

 - Lyft Line (Discounted Rides)

 Lyft was born out of Zimride which was initially a ride-sharing platform.
 Promoting car share among people and to give an option to those who do not wish to hire an independent cab, Lyft initiated “Lyft Line”.
 As the name suggests, it enables a user to ride along with others on a pre-specified route.
 It can be thought of as an alternative to public transport but with the service of Lyft.